Hashlight-Labs/cli-toolkit/guides/fractal.en.md

 ```
 5. `yarn start` to run the CLI toolkit.
 6. Generate wallets in `Wallets -> Generate` menu.
 7. Attach your proxies to wallets in `Wallets -> Proxy` menu.
-It requires to create `proxy.txt` file with proxies in format `ip:port:user:pass`
+It requires to create `proxy.txt` file with proxies in format `ip:port:user:pass`. **Unique proxies are required for each wallet for this module.**
 8. Go to `Fractal -> Claim testnet tokens` menu to claim the Fractal Testnet tokens.
 You can select wallets and delay between claims.
 9. Go to `Fractal -> Mint testnet BRC20 tokens` menu to mint BRC-20 tokens.
 You can select wallets and delay between mints.